You cannot install CodeTwo software or are experiencing serious issues despite successful installation.

 - Exchange Server 2013 older than Cumulative Update 8 (CU8 - 15.00.1076.009) - if you are running an older Cumulative Update, consult this article.

 - Exchange Server 2013 Cumulative Update 11 (15.00.1156.006) - If you have this update installed in your environment see this article.

 Regardless of the above, you are free to use any unsupported Exchange Server builds with CodeTwo software for test purposes.
 However, you will be doing that at your own risk and CodeTwo will not be able to provide bugfixes or most likely even assist with the troubleshooting.

 - How to list Exchange Servers and their roles

-- Technet blog post in that topic (1) - explanation on the build number difference
+- Microsoft blog post on that topic (1) - explanation on the build number difference

-- Technet blog post in that topic (2) - script ideas on how to gather build number from remote servers
+- Microsoft blog post on that topic (2) - script ideas on how to gather build number from remote servers